abs-tudelft/sbd/manual/src/guide/apache-spark/resilient-distributed-datasets.md

 THERMALITO 3/10/14:1:01 10.24 1.75 777 1.25 80 0.89
 ANDOUILLE 3/10/14:1:01 10.26 1.048 777 1.88 94 1.66
 BUTTE 3/10/14:1:01 10.12 1.379 777 1.58 83 0.67
+CARGO 3/10/14:1:01 9.93 1.903 778 0.55 76 1.44
 MOJO 3/10/14:1:01 10.47 1.828 967 0.36 77 1.75
-CARGO 3/10/14:1:01 9.93 1.903 778 0.55 76 1.44
 BBKING 3/10/14:1:01 10.03 0.839 967 1.17 80 1.28
 ```

 You might have noticed that this is a bit tedious to work with, as we have to
-convert everything to Scala objects, and aggregations rely on having a pair
+convert everything to Scala objects, and aggregations rely on having a pair RDD,
-RDD, which is fine when we have a single key, but for more complex
+which is fine when we have a single key.
+For more complex aggregations, this
-aggregations, this becomes a bit tedious to juggle with.
+becomes a bit tedious to juggle with.